User Experience: Accessibility Standards in Web and Product Design

 DesignGost is a platform for mentorship that specializes in providing insightful critique on creative projects and guiding emerging creative talent.

-I lead the product development, focusing on creating a human-entered platform that fits our design and user experience goals.
+I took leadership of our product’s development, attempting to give it a personal touch while remaining consistent with current design and user experience trends.
 My main goal is to improve mentorship and feedback journeys, making it easy for aspiring creatives to engage with mentors.

 The problem